-AS A PHILOSOPHER, A SOCIAL SCIENTIST, AND AN ENGLISH PROFESSOR, I FIND SOME OF THE ERRORS IN ENGLISH THAT NATIVE SPEAKERS MAKE APPALLING. ©
+AS A PHILOSOPHER, A SOCIAL SCIENTIST AND AN ENGLISH PROFESSORS, I FIND SOME OF THE ERRORS IN ENGLISH THAT NATIVE SPEAKERS MAKE APPALLING.

 The error that bothers me most is: "The reason is because..."

-The speaker does not realize that "reason" and “because" are the same; essentially, he repeats himself.
-What bothers me most is the speaker's argument that "the reason is because" is correct.
+The speaker does not realize that the word reason and the word because are the same; in essence, the speaker is repeating himself.
+What bothers me most is speakers arguments with me that "the reason is because" is correct.

-Another bothersome error is the use of reported speech.
-For example, a native speaker might say, "He said his name is Sabri."
-I'm afraid that’s not right.
+Another error that is bothersome is the use of reported speech.
+For example: A native speaker might say "He said his name is sabri."
+This is wrong.
 Once we say "he said," the verb must change from present to past and from past to past perfect.
 It should be: "He said his name WAS Sabri."

-One error used unwittingly is using a double negative.
-One might say, "I do not know nothing."
+One error used unwittingly is using double negative.
+One might say "I do not know nothing."
 The speaker does not realize that "nothing is negative, and "do not" is negative.
 This should be "I do not know anything."

-An irritating error made by many native speakers in the United States is using the past participle of the verb.
-Many speakers do not know that we must use the past participle, not the past tense, after the verb "to have."
+An irritating error made by many native speakers in the United States is the use of the past participle of the verb.
+It appears that many speakers do not know that we must use the past participle, not the past tense, after verb "to have."
 One might say: "I have ate" instead of "I have eaten."
 Another might say: "I have drove" instead of "I have driven."
-This particular error shows a lack of education.
+This particular error shows lack of education.

-The use of "oxymoron" is another standard error.
+Use of "oxymoron" is another common error.
 A "oxymoron" is a combination of contradictory or incongruous words (such as cruel kindness).
 Richard Nordquist wrote a great. article on that at https://www.thoughtco.com/awfully-good-examples-of-oxymorons-1691814 He wrote: "The word oxymoron is itself oxymoronic, which is to say, contradictory."
 Examples: "awful good," "definite maybe," "exact estimate," "found missing," "good grief," "ill health," "living dead," "loyal opposition," "old news,"pretty ugly," "seriously funny," "unbiased opinion," "virtual reality," and "working vacation.
-Politicians, especially Donald Trump, use oxymorons excessively.
+Politicians, specially Donald Trump, use oxymorons excessively.

 Many others do not know the rule of "wish" and say: I wish I was..."
 Sadly, they do not understand that "wish" is a conditional word and unreal dream.
 One has to say: "I wish I were...."